YannickSchall/CheckersInScala-SA/README.md

 Preparation:
 - You are playing on a checkered board with the classic size 8 x 8 or the more common size 10 x 10
 - You can choose between white/black or red/black coloring
-- Only the non black fields are used
+- Only the non-black fields are used
 - Every player gets pieces on the first 3 rows on every other field

 <img src="/src/main/Resources/Bild1.png?raw=true" width = "275" height = "275"> <img src="/src/main/Resources/Bild2.png?raw=true" width = "275" height = "275"> <img src="/src/main/Resources/Bild3.png?raw=true" width = "275" height = "275">